 | Typical cause | Missing optional permission or Cost Explorer not enabled | Required inventory step failed (e.g. EC2 or RDS list denied) |

-Parsivex marks findings as resolved only after scans that complete successfully.
-If a scan fails, Parsivex does not mark any open findings as resolved, even if you fixed the underlying waste.
-This protects you from false "savings realized" credits when we could not verify your account state.
+Parsivex marks findings as resolved only after scans that complete successfully and fully scanned the affected category.
+If a scan fails entirely, Parsivex does not mark any open findings as resolved.
+If a scan completes with partial warnings (for example, ElastiCache inventory was skipped), findings in those skipped categories are not marked resolved — even if they disappear from the report — because Parsivex could not verify your account state.
+Findings in categories that were fully scanned can still be resolved normally.
 See Finding lifecycle for the full rules.

 How to fix permission-related warnings